temporalio/api-go/cmd/README.md

-### Enum Rewriter
+### Protogen

-This tool exists to rewrite the `String()` methods of all proto-generated enums to be compatible with temporal's current CLI, UI, etc APIs.
-It walks the AST of generated files and replaces the contents of all String() methods define on enumerated types with a switch statement returning a "shorthand" value: given an enum like `ENCODING_TYPE_PROTO3` this will rewrite the string method to return `Proto3`.
+We put in a lot of work to post-process the protobuf-generated files to meet our needs.
+This tool amalgamates all of that so we don't need to keep our various makefiles in sync.

+This includes:
+- rewriting generated `String()` methods for enums to be compatible with our old protos
+- rewriting generated enums constants to remove the typename prefix that google/protobuf adds

 ### protoc-gen-go-helpers